AfricasTalkingTalent/TechnicalChallengeJune2019/README.md

 #Simply run ussd.py and attach ngrok to the listening port
 ```
 >python ussd.py
-#Default port for ngrok is localhost:5000
+#Default port for flask is localhost:5000
 >./ngrok http 5000
 #Could be run from wherever ngrok is
 ```